 More about it: The food that comes out of Arepa Venezuelan Kitchen is as warm and satisfying as its cozy interior.
-Located in a quaint green cottage adjacent to Grand Illusion Cinema in the U-District, Arepa serves more than a dozen varieties of its namesake offering, kind of like a cross between a pancake and cornbread that’s made of ground maize (corn) flour, and served sandwich-style—cut open and stuffed with fillings.
+Located in a quaint green cottage adjacent to Grand Illusion Cinema Like Add to a List in the U-District, Arepa serves more than a dozen varieties of its namesake offering, kind of like a cross between a pancake and cornbread that’s made of ground maize (corn) flour, and served sandwich-style—cut open and stuffed with fillings.
 Here, all arepas are made fresh, grilled, or deep-fried, with fillings that range from the vegetarian chicas (spinach, tomatoes, and white cheese), to the tasty pabellon (shredded beef, black beans, sweet plantains, and white cheese).
 LEILANI POLK

 More about it: The quintessential college bar, the Big Time has big wooden tables and offers affordable, hearty food for lean students and rich, dark beers for everyone.
 The Stranger's Lester Black notes, "Big Time is one of the country's oldest craft breweries and Seattle's oldest continuously operating brewery...Big Time's cellar of beers form a sort of history book for Seattle's beer scene, as many of the region's brewers have spent time working the mash tun on the Ave.
 Dozens of other breweries have employees who passed through Big Time's brewhouse, including Diamond Knot, American Brewing, Beardslee Public House, and Flying Bike."